 We've got two challenges to solve...

-1. Scheduled meetings are only one form of the synchronous time teammates need to come together and drive impact as a team.
-So we need to actually make more time for other types of synchronous work.
+1. Scheduled sync meetings are only one form of the synchronous time teammates need to come together and drive impact as a team.
+So we need to actually make more time for other types of sync meetings and sync work.

 2. Unproductive meetings are a vicious cycle that needs to be stopped, so that we don't need to keep adding more and more and more scheduled meetings to get the work done.
 And, so that we have more time for other forms of synchronous connections.